30+ things you may not know about Princess Diana

 - She and her husband Prince Charles had two children together – Prince William in 1982 and Prince Harry in 1984.
 Diana and Charles spent their honeymoon in Balmoral, Scotland.

-- Diana once told biographer Andrew Morton that Prince Charles was not so enthused after seeing their second son Prince Harry.
+- She once told biographer Andrew Morton that Prince Charles was not so enthused after seeing their second son Prince Harry.
 She stated that Charles desired to have a girl.
 Charles was also taken aback by Harry’s red hair.

-- Diana told journalist Andrew Morton that sometimes deployed cunning means to get Charles’ attention.
+- Diana told journalist Andrew Morton that she sometimes deployed cunning means to get Charles’ attention.
 In the interview with Morton she claimed that she intentionally fell during her pregnancy with Prince William in order to get some attention from Charles.

 - Princes Diana was fully aware of Charles’ infidelity (with Lady Camilla Parker Bowles).